pdet/taxi-benchmark/README.md

 ## Requirements
 We recommend at least 2 TB of available disk space to fully run this benchmark (including downloading and preparing the data).
 There is not necessarily a memory constraint limit; the theoretical minimum limit should be about 32 MB for each working thread.
 However, the more memory you have available and the more threads you use, the faster this benchmark will run.

-### Bash Scripts
-You will need `wget` and `gunzip`.

 ### Python Scripts
 You will need a Python 3 environment with pip installed.
 All necessary dependencies are listed in `requirements.txt`.
 You should be able to install it with `pip install -r requirements.txt`.

-## Download Files
+## Prepare dataset
+To prepare the dataset, you need to download the necessary files, uncompress them, and combine them into a single CSV file.
+Both the uncompressed and compressed files are required to run this benchmark.
-To download the files, you simply have to run `./download.sh`.
-This will download the necessary 65 gzipped CSV files.
-Note that each file is approximately 1.8 GB, resulting in a total size of approximately 111 GB.
+To download the necessary 65 gzipped CSV files and uncompress them, you will need approximately 650 GB of disk space.

-## Generate Uncompressed CSV File
-This benchmark runs on the gzipped CSV files but can also run on the fully uncompressed data as one CSV file.
-This script uncompresses each file and combines them into one large file.
-Note that the size of this uncompressed file is approximately 520 GB.
-You can run this by executing `./prepare.sh`.
+This can be accomplished by executing `python generate_prepare_data.py`.

 ## Run Benchmark
 The benchmark is depicted in the `benchmark.py` file and can be executed by running `python benchmark.py`.